-A: Yes, the ceremony will be archived for future viewing on demand on the Coastal Carolina University Commencement YouTube channel.
+A: Yes, the ceremony will be archived for future viewing on-demand on the Coastal Carolina University Commencement YouTube channel.

 Q: How do I know if my name will be listed in the program and called during the virtual commencement ceremony?

 A: Students who submitted their graduation applications by the original deadline of Friday, Feb.
 14, 2020, should be included in the printed program and the virtual ceremony as long as their application status currently states, “Processing with the Office of the Registrar”.
 Students that completed their graduation late (after the Feb.
 14, 2020 deadline), must have an application status that reads “Processing with the Office of the Registrar” by Thursday, July 9, at 5 p.m.
-EDT, in order for their name to be listed in the printed program.
+EDT, for their name to be listed in the printed program.

-In order for a student’s name to be called during the virtual ceremony, their graduation application status needs to read, “Processing with the Office of the Registrar” by Sunday, July 19, at 5 p.m.
+For a student’s name to be called during the virtual ceremony, their graduation application status needs to read, “Processing with the Office of the Registrar” by Sunday, July 19, at 5 p.m.
 EDT.
 Students can check the status of their application by signing into WebAdvisor and clicking on “Status of Graduation Application” under the Academic Planning section.